-Treatment in financial statements of Hilti Corporation Treatment in Group financial statements In accordance with taxation rules pursuant to Article 1086 of the PGR At lower of market value and historical cost subject to adjustment for depreciation or obsolescence based on economic esti- mates At historical cost In accordance with the equity method of accounting Based on business risk criteria In accordance with the best estimate of the amounts required to satisfy existing obligations Recognized at fair value with value changes reported directly in the income statement Recognized at fair value with value changes reported as part of equity and reclassified to the income statement when the anticipated operating transactions occur All immediately expensed For qualifying new product developments, capitalized during the development phases and subsequently amortized over the sales lives of the new products while other development costs are immediately expensed Treated as defined contribution plan Treated as defined benefit plan with cumulative remeasurements recognized directly Hilti Corporation In accordance with taxation rules pursuant to Article 1086 of the PGR At historical cost Based on business risk criteria Recognized at fair value with value changes reported directly in the income statement All immediately expensed
+Relevant financial statement item Treatment in financial statements of Hilti Corporation Treatment in Group financial statements Valuation of property, plant and equipment and inventories.
+In accordance with taxation rules pursuant to Article 1086 of the PGR.
+At lower of market value and historical cost subject to adjustment for depreciation or obsolescence based on economic estimates.
+Valuation of investments in associated companies and joint ventures.
+At historical cost.
+In accordance with the equity method of accounting.
+Valuation of provisions.
+Based on business risk criteria.
+In accordance with the best estimate of the amounts required to satisfy existing obligations.
+Reporting of derivative financial instruments hedging anticipated operating transactions (cash flow hedges).
+Recognized at fair value with value changes reported directly in the income statement.
+Recognized at fair value with value changes reported as part of equity and reclassified to the income statement when the anticipated operating transactions occur.
+Reporting of development costs.
+All immediately expensed.
+For qualifying new product developments, capitalized during the development phases and subsequently amortized over the sales lives of the new products while other development costs are immediately expensed.
+Measurement of pension plan obligation.
+Treated as defined contribution plan.
+Treated as defined benefit plan with cumulative remeasurements recognized directly in equity.